NBHassan09/AEROSCOPE_DHAKA_EDITION/README.md

-# Run and deploy the app

-This contains everything you need to run your app locally.
+#Link to see the app: https://aeroscope-dhaka-edition.vercel.app/

-## Run Locally
+# To run Run Locally

 **Prerequisites:**  Node.js

 1. Install dependencies:
    `npm install`